-This rhetorical question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "It is terrible that you do such things!"
 (See: Rhetorical Question)

 ULT

 23 And he said to them, "Why do you do like these things that I am hearing, your evil things, from with all these people?

 UST

 23 He said to them, "It is terrible that you do such things!
-Many people keep telling me about the evil things that you do.
+Many people keep telling me about the evil things that you do

 (There are no notes for this verse.)

 ULT

 24 No, my sons!
 For the report is not good that I am hearing the people of Yahweh passing on.

 UST

 24 My sons, stop it!
 The reports about you that the people who belong to Yahweh tell others are terrible!

 who will speak for him?

-This rhetorical question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "there is certainly no one who can speak for him."
 (See: Rhetorical Question)

 speak for him

-"ask Yahweh to have mercy on him"
+Alternate translation: "ask Yahweh to have mercy on him"

 the voice of their father

 Here the father's "voice" represents the father.
 Alternate translation: "their father" or "what their father said" (See: Synecdoche)

 ULT

 25 If a man sins against a man, then God will mediate for him; but if a man sins against Yahweh, who will intercede for him?"
 And they would not listen to the voice of their father, for Yahweh desired to put them to death.

 UST

 25 If one person sins against another person, God can intercede between them.
 But if someone sins against Yahweh, who will speak up for him?"
 But Eli's sons would not listen to what their father said.
 This was because Yahweh had decided that someone needed to kill them.

 (There are no notes for this verse.)

 ULT

 26 Now the boy Samuel was going and growing, and good, both with Yahweh and also with men.

 UST

 26 The boy Samuel continued to grow up, and the things that he did pleased Yahweh and the people.

 man of God

 This phrase usually means a prophet of Yahweh.
 Alternate translation: "a man who hears and tells words from God"

 Did I not reveal myself ... house?